Published: February 22, 2021

 There will always be a trade-off: if you want high quality, you’ll have to invest either time or money.
 The good news is that in 2021 it’s much cheaper to invest your money than your time.

-What does “publish a book for free” mean in 2021?
+What does “publish a book for free” mean today?

 Technology has improved dramatically in the last twenty years, allowing anyone with tech skills to achieve semi-professional results in many fields.
 Design is one of them.
 Publishing?
 Also.
 But please bear in mind we are talking about semi-professional results and with over one million books published every year, competition for readers is steep.